Computational complexity of Berry phase estimation in topological phases of matter

-The proof is provided in Section~\ref{sec:dUQMA_characterization}.
-The following theorem completely characterizes the computational complexity of the Berry phase estimation problem with an energy threshold. \begin{theorem} Berry phase estimation with energy threshold is $\dUQMA$-complete. \end{theorem} In Section~\ref{sec:UQMA_containment}, we prove the containment in \dUQMA.
-In Section~\ref{sec:UQMA_hardness}, we prove the \dUQMA-hardness.
-We note that, remarkably, BPE with energy threshold is the first natural problem contained in $\UQMA \cap \mathsf{co}\text{-}\UQMA$.
+The following theorem completely characterizes the computational complexity of the Berry phase estimation problem with an energy threshold. \begin{theorem} Berry phase estimation with energy threshold is \RED{$\UQMA \cap \mathsf{co}\text{-}\UQMA$-complete}. \RED{The hardness construction again uses \(5\)-local Hamiltonian families on qubits with polynomially bounded interaction strengths.} \end{theorem}